lguebeli/novel_roar_server/README.md

 Then, the untrained agent is trained according to the current environment settings.
 Lastly, the now trained agent is again evaluated by feeding all fingerprints through its prediction.
 This time, however, the expected results are much better than before and clearly show that the agent is no longer guessing but demonstrates being able to select good actions for all possible states.

+To avoid unwanted influences, the evaluation of agent performance is done using a dedicated evaluation set of fingerprints instead of the regular training set of fingerprints.
+In addition, during both evaluation phases, the agent is only predicting actions but not learning from its choices, such that the evaluation set can still be considered "never seen before".

 Run the script as follows: `python accuracy.py`